LiShiSangZi/file-save-uploader/README.md

 ## Features

 This is how I used this.
 First, I add my public key in my VM.
-Then I will run a SCP command to upload my local file to the remote file.
+Then install rsync and scp if necessary.
+Then you can can press (CMD+ALT+U in Mac and Ctrl+Alt+U in Linux) to upload the workspace.
 Once it is done, any newly saved file will be uploaded.
-I just did it for fun.
+So now I can remote debug and edit the code in my remote VM server.

 To use this, please follow the step:
 1. create file .uploadrc under the root path in your workspace.